stuttgart-things/vsphere-vm/README.md

 # stuttgart-things/vsphere-vm

-terraform module for building/cloning vsphere vms (based on an existing vcenter templates)
+terraform module for building/cloning vsphere vms based on existing templates.

 ## HOW TO USE